Tristan da Cunha: Demographics

 Guest houses provide accommodation for visitors, as there are no hotels on the island.

-The female descendants have been traced by genetic study to five female founders, believed to be mixed-race (African, Asian, and European descent) and from Saint Helena.
+The female descendants have been traced by genetic study to five female founders, believed to be of mixed race (African, Asian, and European descent) and from Saint Helena.
 The historical data recounted that there were two pairs of sisters, but the mtDNA evidence showed only one pair of sisters.

 The early male founders originated from Scotland, England, the Netherlands, the United States, and Italy, who belonged to three Y-haplogroups: I (M170), R-SRY10831.2, and R (M207) (xSRY10831.2).
 The male founders shared seven surnames: Glass, Green, Hagan, Lavarello, Repetto, Rogers, and Swain.
 (Note: The seven surnames are thought to have been immigrants who were Scottish (Rogers), Dutch (Glass), English (Green, Swain), Irish (Hagan), Italian (Lavarello, Repetto) (both probably Ligurian).)
 The surnames Collins, Squibb, and Patterson were brought to the island by Tristanian women, returning with their English husbands from the evacuation of the early 1960s.
 The surnames Collins and Squibb continue to be used on the island.
 In addition, a new haplotype was found that is associated with men from Eastern Europe and Russia.
 It entered the population in the early 1900s, at a time when the island was visited by Russian sailing ships.
 There is "evidence for the contribution of a hidden ancestor who left his genes, but not his name, on the island."
 Another four instances of non-paternity were found among male descendants, but researchers believed their fathers were probably among the early island population.